godwinwoo/DeepCOP/README.md

 Uncompress these files in the same folder.

 3. Use [get_xy.py](get_xy.py) or [get_xy_phase2.py](get_xy_phase2.py) to collect the training data and labels.
+    * You will need to set the LINCS_data_path to the folder where you uncompressed the gctx data files.

 4. Use [internal_validation.py](internal_validation.py) to do 10 fold cross validation on the training data.
     * This step will save the trained models to SavedModels folder as well as the cutoff values.